-- > Our school's commitment to safeguarding and promoting the welfare of children - > That safeguarding checks will be undertaken - The safeguarding requirements and responsibilities of the role, such as the extent to which the role will involve contact with children - Whether or not the role is exempt from the Rehabilitation of Offenders Act 1974 and the amendments to the Exceptions Order 1975, 2013 and 2020.
-If the role is exempt, certain spent convictions and cautions are 'protected', so they do not need to be disclosed, and if they are disclosed, we cannot take them into account
+Our school's commitment to safeguarding and promoting the welfare of children That safeguarding checks will be undertaken The safeguarding requirements and responsibilities of the role, such as the extent to which the role will involve contact with children Whether or not the role is exempt from the Rehabilitation of Offenders Act 1974 and the amendments to the Exceptions Order 1975, 2013 and 2020.
+If the role is exempt, certain spent convictions and cautions are 'protected', so they do not need to be disclosed, and if they are disclosed, we cannot take them into account Application forms Our application forms will:

-Application forms

-Our application forms will:

-- Include a statement saying that it is an offence to apply for the role if an applicant is barred from engaging in regulated activity relevant to children (where the role involves this type of regulated activity) - Include a copy of, or link to, our child protection and safeguarding policy and our policy on the employment of ex-offenders
+Include a statement saying that it is an offence to apply for the role if an applicant is barred from engaging in regulated activity relevant to children (where the role involves this type of regulated activity) Include a copy of, or link to, our child protection and safeguarding policy and our policy on the employment of exoffenders Shortlisting Our shortlisting process will involve at least 2 people and will:

-Shortlisting

-Our shortlisting process will involve at least 2 people and will:

-- > Consider any inconsistencies and look for gaps in employment and reasons given for them - > Explore all potential concerns

-Once we have shortlisted candidates, we will ask shortlisted candidates to:
+Consider any inconsistencies and look for gaps in employment and reasons given for them Explore all potential concerns Once we have shortlisted candidates, we will ask shortlisted candidates to:

-- Complete a self-declaration of their criminal record or any information that would make them unsuitable to work with children, so that they have the opportunity to share relevant information and discuss it at interview stage.
-The information we will ask for includes: - o If they have a criminal history - \circ $\;$ Whether they are included on the barred list - o Whether they are prohibited from teaching - Information about any criminal offences committed in any country in line with the law as applicable in England and Wales - Any relevant overseas information

-Sign a declaration confirming the information they have provided is true

-Seeking references and checking employment history

-We will obtain references before interview.
+Complete a self-declaration of their criminal record or any information that would make them unsuitable to work with children, so that they have the opportunity to share relevant information and discuss it at interview stage.
+The information we will ask for includes: - If they have a criminal history - Whether they are included on the barred list - Whether they are prohibited from teaching - Information about any criminal offences committed in any country in line with the law as applicable in England and Wales - o Any relevant overseas information Sign a declaration confirming the information they have provided is true We will also consider carrying out an online search on shortlisted candidates to help identify any incidents or issues that are publicly available online.
+Shortlisted candidates will be informed that we may carry out these checks as part of our due diligence process.
+Seeking references and checking employment history We will obtain references before interview.
 Any concerns raised will be explored further with referees and taken up with the candidate at interview.
 When seeking references we will:

-- > Not accept open references - > Liaise directly with referees and verify any information contained within references with the referees - Ensure any references are from the candidate's current employer and completed by a senior person.
-Where the referee is school based, we will ask for the reference to be confirmed by the headteacher/principal as accurate in respect to disciplinary investigations - Obtain verification of the candidate's most recent relevant period of employment if they are not currently employed - Secure a reference from the relevant employer from the last time the candidate worked with children if they are not currently working with children - Compare the information on the application form with that in the reference and take up any inconsistencies with the candidate - Resolve any concerns before any appointment is confirmed

-Interview and selection

-When interviewing candidates, we will:
+Not accept open references Liaise directly with referees and verify any information contained within references with the referees Ensure any references are from the candidate's current employer and completed by a senior person.
+Where the referee is school based, we will ask for the reference to be confirmed by the headteacher/principal as accurate in respect to disciplinary investigations Obtain verification of the candidate's most recent relevant period of employment if they are not currently employed Secure a reference from the relevant employer from the last time the candidate worked with children if they are not currently working with children Compare the information on the application form with that in the reference and take up any inconsistencies with the candidate Resolve any concerns before any appointment is confirmed Interview and selection When interviewing candidates, we will: